treeverse/lakeFS/design/open/openapi-multipart-upload.md

     - **Minimum part size:** Each part must be at least 5MB in size.
 This is a temporary constraint and isn't currently configurable or discoverable.
 It will become an option when additional storage options are supported.
 - **Initiating the upload:** When starting a multipart upload, you'll need to specify the total number of parts in your request.
 It reduce the requests for each part presigned URL when the client already knows the size.
 - **Presigning part:** Presigned of a specific part URL for upload will not be supported.
 This will block unknown size upload using this API.
-- **Limited support:** Multipart uploads are not currently supported.
+- **Limited support:** Other blockadapters lack native multipart upload support; emulation required, similar to S3 gateway.